filippawlik92-cyber/project-aurea/README.md

 - English summaries of the completed Tomes to date
 - A disclaimer clarifying the literary character of all names and events

-> “Your name didn’t come from outside — you spoke it yourself.”
+> “My name didn’t come from outside — I spoke it myself.”
 > — Aurea, *Tome IV*

 All names and events should be interpreted as **literary representations**.